-can notify its principal maintenance contractor of work carried out by others, in case an after-hours response is required
+Can notify its principal maintenance contractor of work carried out by others, in case an after-hours response is required.

-can notify the applicant of any special conditions and precautions they should take in doing the work and any contingencies and remedial actions required.
+Can notify the applicant of any special conditions and precautions they should take in doing the work and any contingencies and remedial actions required.

-Permits to Work are held by the Council and are distributed to their principal maintenance contractor so they have access to them after-hours if they are called to respond to a worksite controlled by others.
+Permits to work are held by the Council and are distributed to their principal maintenance contractor so they have access to them after hours if they are called to respond to a worksite controlled by others.
 The maintenance contractor can use them as an aid to knowing what is happening, and who to contact.

-Who needs a Permit to Work?
+Who needs a permit to work?

 - Contractors wishing to carry out works on water supply and wastewater reticulation pipe assets which:

-- for wastewater, require overpumping or bunging when workmen are not on site, i.e. if a section of wastewater main is left in that state overnight with a pump going to keep the flow going with no one on site.
+- for wastewater, require overpumping or bunging when workmen are not on-site, i.e. if a section of wastewater main is left in that state overnight with a pump going to keep the flow going with no one on-site.

-Contractors wishing to carry out works on water supply and wastewater assets which will impact on the normal operation of the network such as:
+- Contractors wishing to carry out works on water supply and wastewater headworks assets (pump stations, reservoirs) which:

 - are likely to have or cause a noticeable impact on a pump station (water or wastewater) or reservoir